Meet Yoda, the dog who helped law enforcement catch Danelo Cavalcante

 Yoda, a 4-year-old Belgian Malinois, bit Cavalcante as he tried to escape while tactical units closed in on the convicted killer, officials said in a news conference following the capture.

-Yoda is a part of the BORTAC K9 unit with the U.S. Border and Customs Patrol.
+Yoda is a part of the BORTAC K9 unit with the U.S. Customs and Border Protection.

 Border patrol agents from Buffalo, Detroit, Blaine, Washington, Swanton, Vermont and El Paso, Texas helped in the search with other federal, state and local law enforcement to catch Calavante with Pennsylvania State Police leading the manhunt.